 Man what a route!
 As a child, I remember looking at photos of it in my Dad’s climbing books thinking, It must be like outer space to be on a wall so gigantic, so remote and featureless.
 But that sweep of granite stuck in my mind, and as I grew older, its beauty never diminished.
 After many years of climbing in the mountains, trees, on small blocks, brick walls, and crags, I was finally ready to make the trek to Yosemite.
 It was 1977.
 I had waited a long time because I wanted to be climbing at a good level when I first arrived.
 It would be thirteen more years before I felt my level was proper to give it a try all free.
 To me, to climb The Nose meant freeing it.
 My own personal philosophy was such—either you climbed every move free or you didn’t.
 If you aided one move, you hadn’t climbed it free, thus you hadn’t climbed the route—a pretty simple philosophy.

-by Brooke Sandahl (Note this is included in Sandahl’s photo essay for Volume 8, The Old School Issue.
+by Brooke Sandahl (Note this is included in Sandahl’s photo essay for Volume 8, The Old School Issue, now OUT OF PRINT.
 All photos by the author.)

 Many people had worked at freeing the route and, bit by bit, individual pitches and sections were freed.
 Ray Jardine, inventor of The Friend, got quite high on the route but sadly lost his way and chipped the Jardine traverse, a free alternative to the thirteenth pitch.
 Stopped at the Great Roof, Ray’s efforts were shut down, and he never returned.